 Appraisal Services of Brandon, Inc . maintains the utmost professional ethics

-Appraisal Services of Brandon, Inc . holds itself to the industry standards and mandates set in place for ethics.
-We won't accept anything less from ourselves.
-Working on orders that contingency fees is not something we can consider That is, we are not able to agree to do an appraisal report and collect payment on the contingency of the loan closing.
-We can't do assignments on percentage fees.
-That is probably the appraisal industries biggest no-no, because it would tend to make appraisers raise the value of homes or properties to increase their fee.
-We set ourselves to a higher standard.
-Other improper practices may be established by state law or professional organizations that the appraiser belongs.
+We require the highest professional integrity possible from ourselves.
+Working on assignments that contingency fees is not something we can consider That is, we are not able to agree to do an appraisal report and collect payment on the contingency of the loan closing.
+Another practice that's restricted is doing assignments on percentage fees.
+That is perhaps the appraisal professions most important rule, because it would invite fraudulent practices since increasing the value of the home would increase the their paycheck.
+We don't do that.
+Other unprofessional practices may be established by state law or professional societies that the appraiser belongs.